 Just like seasoning food brings out its best qualities, adding spices to chocolate elevates the tasting experience.
-While many spices pair well with chocolate, Lindt Maître Chocolatier Thomas Schnetzler shares why these three—pink peppercorn, chili and fleur de sel—are so popular.
+While many spices pair well with chocolate, Lindt Maître Chocolatier Thomas Schnetzler shares why these two—chili and fleur de sel—are so popular.

 Chili and chocolate have a long history together: both originated in Central America, and the Mayans mixed the two together creating an unsweetened drink called xocolatl which helped to give chocolate its name.
 The two remain a power couple, because chili’s heat harmonizes exceptionally well with the slight bitterness of chocolate.
 After savouring the cocoa aroma of the chocolate, the gentle heat from the chili on the back of the palate is a true delight.